ojbc/mondrian-rest/README.md

 #### API Usage

-There are currently three main operations available in the API:
+There are currently four main operations available in the API:

 `/getConnections`: Returns information about the olap4j connections currently available to the API